powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 **log.specificLogs**
 `log.specificLogs` defines as a list the specifics logs to return besides the regular Dynawo log.
 The default value is an empty list.
-The available `com.powsybl.dynawaltz.DynaWaltzParameters.SpecificLog` values are:
+The available `com.powsybl.dynawo.DynawoSimulationParameters.SpecificLog` values are:
 - `NETWORK`
 - `MODELER`
 - `PARAMETERS`